acoular/acoular/docs/source/index.rst

         templates, best practices, and more.

-    * - :doc:`arch_ref/index`
+    * - :doc:`literature/index`

-        Hackers welcome!
-This section offers a collection of topics covering the low level details of Enaml's architecture and implementation.
-        Look here if you want to understand how Enaml works internally, or if you are interested in extending Enaml for your own custom needs.
+        In here some of the publications used for this program package are listed.
+Further reading to fully understand how the algorithms work is recommended.

       - :doc:`examples/index`